Manjistha Health Benefits: The Dos and Don’ts of Using the Herb

 • Supports Weight Loss:

-Powered with flavonoids and bioactive compounds, Manjistha helps shed the excess weight from the body.
+Powered with flavonoids and bioactive compounds, Manjistha powder helps shed the excess weight from the body.
 It also reduces the levels of LDL or bad cholesterol and improves metabolism to promote weight loss.

 • Treats Liver Anomalies: